OpenVPN/openvpn/doc/man-sections/tls-options.rst

   The ``--hand-window`` parameter also controls the amount of time that the OpenVPN client repeats the pull request until it times out.

---key file
+--key file|uri
-  Local peer's private key in .pem format.
+  Local peer's private key in .pem format or a URI.
 Use the private key which was generated when you built your peer's certificate (see ``--cert file`` above).
+URI is supported only when built with OpenSSL 3.0 or later and any required providers are loaded.
+(See `--cert` for more details).

 --pkcs12 file
   Specify a PKCS #12 file containing local private key, local certificate,